 The Spaniards were well equipped to fight battles with hostile natives.
 They were armed with two cannons and cannon shot.
 At this time, the horse was unknown to the native people so riding horses made the Spaniards look like gods.
 Personal weapons included steel swords, spears, cross bows and a gun called a ‘Harquebus’, which was a large musket of sorts.
 This is the weapon that natives feared since it created the sound of thunder.
 Soldiers and their horses were protected by partial armor, helmets and chain mail.

 In September 1601, just before arriving at the Great Settlement, the Spaniards met up with a group of native warriors that they called “Escanxaques”.
 These warriors were the enemies of the people of the Great Settlement.
-They were hunter-gathers and wanted to rob the Great Settlement of it’s food stores.
+They were hunter-gatherers and wanted to rob the Great Settlement of its food stores.
 Weapons of the native groups in 1601 were limited to bows, arrows with stone tips, wooden spears with stone blades, stone knives and war clubs made with heads of stone, horn, bone and hardened wood.
 Most of these weapons required close hand-to-hand fighting to be effective.
 Arrows shot from wooded bows had little effect on Spanish armor.